 27 Mar Which Parent Can Claim Dependency Exemptions after a Divorce?

-Tax day is rapidly approaching, and many people in the Hackensack area are getting their information in order to bring to their accountant.
+Tax day is rapidly approaching, and many people in the West New York are getting their information in order to bring to their accountant.
 If you’ve recently gone through a divorce, it can make filing your income taxes more complicated, especially if you have dependent children.
 One issue that you must resolve with your former spouse involves who gets to claim a dependency exemption for the children on their tax return.

 The IRS only allows one parent to claim a dependency exemption for each child in any given tax year.
 Unfortunately, splitting this exemption with your ex isn’t an option.
 When you go through your divorce, it’s a good idea to discuss this matter as part of your settlement agreement.